Runes are no longer in general use but retain their mystic, magical, even sinister reputation.

 Illustrated below: The 24 runes of the Old Norse Rune Alphabet: ‘The Elder Futhark’

-The runes are organised in three lines of eight runes called ‘aetts.’
+The runes are organized in three lines of eight runes called ‘aetts.’

 Line 1) Freya’s Aett,

 Line 2) Hagall’s Aett

 The Letters of the Older Norse Runes (The Elder Futhark)

 Image: Katie-Ellen Hazeldine, author’s own artwork, may be shared with attribution.

 Line 1: Fehu, Uruz, Thurisaz, Ansuz, Raidho, Kenaz, Gyfu, Wunjo

 Meanings: Cattle, Auroch, Thorn, Answer, Ride, Torch, Gift, Joy